dubdub314/City_Sketch/README.md

 Notice

 - We are happy to share our platform and code.
-- Please note that our project uses commercial APIs (e.g., Google Maps API), which come with token limits.
+- Please note that our project uses paid APIs (e.g., Google Maps API), which come with token limits.
 - Commercial use or unrestricted large-scale access may cause significant issues for the availability of our project.
 - Therefore, please do not use our shared resources for commercial purposes or distribute them without restrictions.
 - For large-scale usage needs, please contact us directly or leave a message on our website — we will be glad to provide assistance.